diederickh/roxlu_experimental/addons/Twitter/README.md

   This library only has two dependencies for which static libraries are included.
   - OpenSSL 1.01
   - libuv, hash: 149b16f1232d8fdcf5436534d6ade6f9877e1b8f
+  - To compile add an include path to: `addons/Twitter/include` and ...
-  - Make sure that you add the sources of the Twitter addon to your project.
-These are `Twitter/src/twitter/*.cpp` and `Twitter/extern/format/*.*`
+  - .. make sure that you add the sources of the Twitter addon to your project.
+These are

+    - `Twitter/src/twitter/*.cpp`
+    - `Twitter/extern/format/*.*`

 How to use this library
 ========================